Using democratic community planning to combine freedom with responsibility

-Secondly, it must give us an equitable share of responsibility for the well-being of others, as this generates a sense of connection, human warmth and self worth.
-One of the most important groups in this respect is the local neighbourhood community, because it is vital to feel that we are living among friends who care for us, rather than strangers who couldn't care less whether we live or die.
+Secondly, we need an equitable share of responsibility for the well-being of others, as this generates a sense of connection, human warmth and self worth.
+This is especially important in our local neighbourhood community, because it is vital to feel that we are living among friends who care for us, rather than strangers who couldn't care less whether we live or die.

 The dangers of groupness, and using local democracy to overcome them